Minzhang906/Minzhang906/README.md

-### Hi there 👋, I am Mia Zhang
+# Hi there 👋, I am Mia Zhang

-Here are some ideas to get you started:

-- 🌱 I’m currently learning Cryptocurrency frontend and backend development.
+- 🐱‍🏍 I’m currently learning Cryptocurrency frontend and backend development.
+- 👀 I'm looking to collaborate with other people.

+## Connect With me
+- Let's have a talk on Discord !!!
+Use Name: Mia, tag: #1710
+- 📬 Email: zhangm9220@gmail.com

+## Technology Stack
+- Solidity
+- Web3
+- Javascript
+- React
+- Redux
--
+- Html

-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- CSS
-- ⚡ Fun fact: ...